Officers

 Get in touch with us at: [email protected]

-If you would like to contact the Quebec Student Subunit Executive Committee, you can reach us at [email protected] or leave a comment on our Facebook page.
+If you would like to contact the Quebec Student Subunit Executive Committee, you can reach us at [email protected] or visit http://linktr.ee/afsqc for our social media information.